AppleDoc/picobrew-kegsmarts-api/PicoBrew KegSmarts API.md

 * PID: The product ID for the KegSmarts, as reported PicoBrew's User->Settings->Equipment page.
 * data: strings in 3 format.
 The first is always the thermometer, while the others depend on if a keg is tapped or fermenting.
 All are separated by a "!".
 	* Thermometer is in the format "0_T_0_0_0"
-		* T - Current temperature in Farenheit of the kegerator.
+		* T - Current temperature in Fahrenheit of the kegerator.
 	* Tapped is in the format "Location_kT_0_State_Weight"
 		* Location - 1-4, for Taps and kegs (a two-tap system has Tap 1, Tap 2, and Keg 3; a three-tap system has Tap 1, Tap 2, Tap 3, and Keg 4).
-		* kT - Current temperature in Farenheit of the keg/KegWarmer.
+		* kT - Current temperature in Fahrenheit of the keg/KegWarmer.
 		* State - 1=tapped, unknown if others.
 		* Weight - Adjusted weight of the beer only, in grams.
 The Fermentation call includes a value for the weight of the keg, which is subtracted from the raw number the KegPlate reports to the KegSmarts (as can be seen on the device via Home-> Configure KegSmarts-> Configure Equipment-> KegPlate-> Test KegPlate).
 	* Fermenting is in the format "Location_kT_?_State_Weight_Fermentation_??_Time_fT"
 		* Location - 1-4, for Taps and kegs (a two-tap system has Tap 1, Tap 2, and Keg 3; a three-tap system has Tap 1, Tap 2, Tap 3, and Keg 4).
-		* kT - Current temperature in Farenheit of the keg/KegWarmer.
+		* kT - Current temperature in Fahrenheit of the keg/KegWarmer.
 		* ? - A 3-digit value that appears to increase and decrease at times throughout the fermentation.
 Does not correspond to SG.
 Perhaps a more sensitive temperature reading to 3 decimals?
 		* State - 2=fermenting, unknown if others.
 		* Weight - Adjusted weight of the beer only, in grams.
 The Fermentation call includes a value for the weight of the keg, which is subtracted from the raw number the KegPlate reports to the KegSmarts (as can be seen on the device via Home-> Configure KegSmarts-> Configure Equipment-> KegPlate-> Test KegPlate).
 		* Fermentation - Appears to be static.
 		* ?? - Appears to be static at "1".
 		* Time - Minutes remaining of fermentation session until the cold crash.
-		* fT - Goal temperature in Farenheit of the fermentation session.
+		* fT - Goal temperature in Fahrenheit of the fermentation session.

 Example 1: